-The John L Harper Young Investigator’s Prize is awarded annually to the best paper in Journal of Ecology by a young author at the start of their research career.
+The John L Harper Early Career Researcher Award is given annually to the best paper in Journal of Ecology by an early career author at the start of their research career.
 The prize winner receives £250, a year’s membership of the British Ecological Society, a year’s subscription to Journal of Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting should they wish to give a presentation on their work.

-First authors, when less than 30 years old or in the early stages of their research career, can nominate themselves when their manuscript is accepted for publication.
+First authors, in the early stages of their research career, can nominate themselves when their manuscript is accepted for publication.